louwrentius/lsidrivemap/README.md

 controller ports to drives.
 This helps you identify which slot is occuplied by which drive.

 This is the chassis I tested with and below is the output of the tool.
+Notice that the drive lights matches the output.

 ![24 bay chassis][chassis]